From analogue to digital, effective communication continues to be the crux of marketing.

 A mosaic description on Scaurus’ famed Garum fish sauce bottle

-Markets in medieval Europe
+Markets in Medieval Europe

-Reaching a wider audience has opened up the avenue of targeted marketing where the consumer psychology is thoroughly studied to create content that actually speaks to the target audience.
+Reaching a wider audience has opened up the avenue of targeted marketing where consumer psychology is thoroughly studied to create content that actually speaks to the target audience.
 In this age of content marketing, honest information by specialists is the foundation of any sales strategy.
-Combine this with authentic, immersive storytelling and marketing becomes a meaningful connection between the product and the consumers rather than a gimmicky tactic.
+Combining this with authentic, immersive storytelling and marketing becomes a meaningful connection between the product and the consumers rather than a gimmicky tactic.
 This is when the team responsible for decoding the audience and creating effective content targeted to that audience is far more important than the medium itself.